eliveli/TIL/StackEdit/test.md

 How sad it is...!
-I am beginner in both GitHub and StackEdit, and also Korean not English who can get many information...
+I am beginner in both GitHub and StackEdit, and also Korean not English who can get many information easy...

 Anyway, I could solve it for two method.
 First thing is that to input your main branch